viktor-mashalov/Same-Day-SPX-S-R-Directional-Prediction/README.md

 ## 8 | Disclaimer

 This repository is **for educational illustration only**.
 It does not constitute trading advice or a solicitation to buy or sell any security.
 Past performance is not indicative of future results; execute at your own risk and always perform your own due diligence.

-*© 2025 Viktor Mashalov*